 - 1 cup canned black beans, rinsed and drained

-- ½ cup store-bought pico de gallo
+- ½ cup prepared pico de gallo

 - 1 ripe avocado, sliced

-- ⅓ cup fresh cilantro
+- ¼ cup fresh cilantro

-- Heat 1 Tbsp. of the oil in a medium saucepan over medium heat.
-Add onions and garlic; cook until onion is softened, about 5 minutes.
-Stir in adobe sauce, chili powder, and ½ tsp. of the cumin; cook 1 minute, stirring often.
-Add quinoa and vegetable broth; increase heat and bring mixture to a simmer.
-Cover, reduce heat to low, and cook until quinoa is tender and liquid has been absorbed, about 15 minutes.
-Transfer to a wide bowl or plate and refrigerate while you assemble remaining salad ingredients.
+- Prepare Quinoa Mixture:Heat 1 Tbsp. olive oil in a medium saucepan over medium heat.
+Add onion and garlic; cook until softened, about 5 minutes.
+Stir in adobo sauce, chili powder, and cumin; cook 1 minute.
+Add quinoa, vegetable broth, and salt; increase heat and bring mixture to a boil.
+Cover, reduce heat to low, and cook until quinoa is tender and liquid has been absorbed, about 15 minutes.Stir in black beans and let mixture sit (uncovered) to slightly cool while you prepare the rest of salad.

 - Prepare Baja Dressing:In a blender or Nutribullet, combine Greek yogurt, olive oil, cilantro, lime juice, apple cider vinegar, honey, cumin, salt, and pepper; blend on high speed until smooth and creamy.